andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 little red notification on my Instagram app.
-I pop it open expecting to see what I typically see when I notice a little red notification on my Instagram app: an epic guitar solo or mind bending soccer goal sent from the small group of friends who send tme these things.
+I pop it open expecting to see what I typically see when I notice a little red notification on my Instagram app: an epic guitar solo or mind bending soccer goal sent from the small group of friends who sends me these things.
 Instead it's a message from my cousin Laura, a NYC-based dancer who is 5 days older and 5 times more mature than I. I have
 <a href="/rambler/2021_11-nyc_marathon/marathon.html" target="_blank" rel="noopener noreferrer">written</a>